 of Envi H2O/Safeway Water Technologies, a Florida-based water treatment company.
 With degrees in

-Chemistry, History and Religion, Mr. Cartwright has With over 40 38 years in water treatment.
+Chemistry, History and Religion, Mr. Cartwright has with over 38 years in water treatment.
 He,

 he has lectured and provided training on water treatment equipment in 43 countries.
 Tom Cartwright has